-Maybe it’s just “out of fashion” or singers / writers forgot about this and things have become more linear in general - but you can absolutely use interval writing as part of your tool kit in the game of contrast.
+Maybe it’s just “out of fashion” or singers / writers forgot about this and things have become more linear in general – but you can absolutely use the strategy of intervals as one of your tools in the game of contrast.

-For instance - if your chorus is kind of scalar - meaning the notes are within 2nd and minor thirds primarily to each other … how about using interval jumps in your verses to differentiate them from your chorus and vice versa.
+For instance – if your chorus is kind of scalar – meaning the notes are within 2nd and minor thirds primarily to each other … how about using interval jumps in your sections to differentiate them from your hook and vice versa.

 Here’s one of my favorite examples from West Side Story, “Somewhere.”
 Damn, what a song.
 Listen to how beautiful this melody is!
 “There’s – A – Place – For – Us” The interval between “There’s” and “A” is a minor 7th.
 And different intervals in between the other words.